 Consult Dr. Anoop Jhurani for computer-assisted knee replacement

-Even though computer-assisted knee replacement is an innovative procedure, there are additional risks and considerations.
+Even though computer-navigated knee replacement is an innovative procedure, there are additional risks and considerations.
 We are aware of how irritating it might be to be limited in what you can do compared to before your accident and surgery.
 So, every step of the way, we are here to support you.
 We will assist you in having a rapid and less painful recovery with the support of our team of surgeons.

 With over a decade of experience and training in knee replacement surgery, Dr. Jhurani has offered his patients an improved quality of life that they appreciate.
 Orthopedic surgeon Dr. Anoop Jhurani’s goal as a surgeon is to provide the best care before and after surgery while minimizing pre-and post-operative risks.